All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long should you stay on liraglutide 3.0mg?
 Long-term treatment data, discontinuation risks, and evidence for continued use beyond 12 months.

-Liraglutide 3.0mg: How Long Should You Stay On It?
+Practical answer: Liraglutide 3.0mg: How Long To Stay On

 For most patients, liraglutide 3.0mg is a long-term or ongoing treatment.
 Obesity is classified as a chronic disease by every major medical organization, and liraglutide, like medications for hypertension or diabetes, typically works best when continued indefinitely.
 We will walk through the evidence, the risks of stopping, and the specific situations where discontinuation or dose reduction may be appropriate.